 Hola and Hello,

 💵 Our last session is this Saturday!
 "Your Financial Journey" is taking place this weekend.
 We are going to look at and evaluate credit.
 We'll go through different ways to build credit, credit score ranges, and how credit scores are calculated.
 By the end of the course, you will have a solid understanding of how credit works and how to build and use credit successfully.
-Join us on Saturday, May 24, 2023 10:00 AM (Online)!
+Join us on Saturday, May 13, 2023 12:00 PM (In person)!

 Copyright © 2023 Austin Urban Technology Movement, All rights reserved.